 The second way is go to an attorney and an accountant and have them set up your publishing company as a corporation of one type or another, depending on your long-term plans.
 If you need to ask why you would want a corporation instead of a sole proprietorship, you don’t need a corporation.
 All a corporation will do is cause you more costs and get you in trouble if you don’t know what you are doing.

-(Note: WMG Publishing Incorporated just moved to a corporation structure.
-But we have employees and four hundred titles and we know what we are doing.)
+(Note: WMG Publishing Incorporated has a corporation structure.
+But we have employees and over four hundred titles and we know what we are doing.)

 3…Open up a dedicated checking account under your business name.